jlgao2/FYP-Public/README.md

 # FYP-Public
-Repo for public work related to George's FYP
+Repo for preliminary work related to George's FYP